 Why is the Chipolo CARD Spot's chime so quiet through my wallet?

 Leather absorbs the high-frequency chime efficiently.
-The 105 dB open-air rating drops to 60-90 dB through wallets depending on thickness.
-Move the CARD Spot to the outermost slot to recover 5-10 dB; orient the speaker grille toward the wallet's exterior for another 3-5 dB.
+The 105 dB open-air rating sounds lower through wallets depending on thickness.
+Move the CARD Spot to the outermost slot and orient the speaker grille toward the wallet's exterior to keep less material in the sound path.

 Does the CARD Spot have a speaker face that matters?